KaleyraVideo/VideoiOSSDK/README.md

 - In-app call banner
 - In-app Screensharing (iOS 13.0 and later only)
 - Filesharing
+- Screen device screensharing (iOS 12.0 and later only. **BETA**)

 ## Latest version

-BandyerSDK 1.7.3 version is the latest version.
+BandyerSDK 2.0.0-beta3 version is the latest version.
+We are planning to release the 2.0.0 stable version in few days.
+If you are looking for the stable version use the BandyerSDK 1.7.3 version.

 ## Installation